tsunamishadow/bonusheroes/fortniteseasonx.md

 ### Catastrophic

-Time Limited: Ended on Thursday August 29nd @ 1PM UTC
+Time Limited: Ends on Thursday September 5th @ 1PM UTC

 * Deal 100 damage with pickaxes to opponents
 * 3 eliminations from at least 50m away